SNodeC/snode.c/README.md

 The server instance `echoServer` must be *activated* by calling `echoServer.listen()`.

-SNode.C provides a view [overloaded *listen*](#listen-methods) methods whose arguments vary depending on the network layer (IPv4, IPv6, RFCOMM, L2CAP, or unix domain sockets) used.
-Though, every *listen* method expects a *lambda function* as one of its arguments.
-Here we use IPv4 and the *listen* method which expects a port number - here *8001* - as argument.
+SNode.C provides a view [overloaded `listen()`](#listen-methods) methods whose arguments vary depending on the network layer (IPv4, IPv6, RFCOMM, L2CAP, or unix domain sockets) used.
+Though, every `listen()` method expects a *lambda function* as one of its arguments.
+Here we use IPv4 and the `listen()` method which expects a port number -- here *8001* -- as argument.
 Note that we do not bind the `echoServer` to a specific network interface.
 Thus it can be contacted via all active physical network interfaces.

 ``` c++
 #include "EchoServerContextFactory.h"